-Purchaser of the Bonds
+Purchasers of the Bonds

-The Bonds are being purchased by Citigroup Global Markets Inc. at a price of \$56,692,271.30, and will be reoffered at a price of \$56,869,736.30.
-The Purchaser may offer and sell the Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the initial offering prices and yields set forth on page i of this Official Statement, and such initial offering prices and yields may be changed from time to time by the Purchaser.
+The 2015B Bonds are being purchased by Morgan Stanley & Co.
+LLC (the "2015B Purchaser") at a price of \$31,266,506.03, and will be reoffered at a price of \$31,335,408.15.
+The 2015C Bonds are being purchased by Citigroup Global Markets Inc. (the "2015C Purchaser") at a price of \$29,540,254.63, and will be reoffered at a price of \$29,592,462.90.
+The Purchaser of either series of the Bonds may offer and sell such series of the Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the initial offering prices and yields set forth on pages i and ii of this Official Statement, and such initial offering prices and yields may be changed from time to time by such Purchaser.
 After the initial public offering, the public offering prices and yields may be varied from time to time.